Investigating the structure and function of matter

 Founded in 1959, Deutsches Elektronen-Synchrotron (DESY) is an internationally renowned centre of fundamental research and one of the world’s leading institutions investigating the structure and function of matter.
 DESY is a member of the Helmholtz Association and is supported by public funds.

-DESY has one site in Hamburg and another in Zeuthen (near Berlin) and employs a total of approx. 2,400 staff (including over 650 scientists).
+DESY has one site in Hamburg and another in Zeuthen (near Berlin) and employs a total of approx. 2,700 staff (including about 1,100 scientists).
 The centre’s principal working areas are accelerators, photon science and particle physics.

 More than 3,000 scientists from over 40 countries visit DESY each year.
-Approximately 700 graduate students, PhD students and postdocs work at DESY, which also trains more than 100 young people in commercial and technical occupations.
+Approximately 500 PhD students and postdocs as well as a number of master students work at DESY, which also trains more than 130 young people in commercial and technical occupations.

 Facts and figures